Hamidatmohd/Group-9-Python-Console-Project/README.md

 # Contributors

-1. Taiwo Ogunkeye - Suggested the class idea and the idea of also putting th APIs in different functions.
-Worked on calling the country API
+1. Taiwo Ogunkeye -
+	a)Suggested the class idea and the idea of also putting th APIs in different functions.
+	b) Worked on calling the country API
+	c) Created all the endpoint strings abd formatted them
+	d) Supervised consistent code indentation
+	e) Created the api key used in the weather api
 2. Olajumoke Olufemi - Worked on the readme and writing the country API output to the file.
 3. Lynatte Nantunga - Worked on calling the News API
 4. Gift Ezeh - Worked on writing the weather API to the file